Goldsmith Primary Academy, Goldsmith Road, Harden, Walsall, WS3 1DL

 - Mary Myatt, The Curriculum: Gallimaufry to Coherence

-Knowledge organisers are in place for each of the ASPIRE themes.
+Knowledge organisers are in place for each of our subjects.
 They give the ‘bigger picture’ of how the key knowledge links together.
 They make knowledge and language explicit, supporting planning, teaching and assessment.
 The content of the quizzes is selected from the knowledge organisers.

 How will the curriculum be implemented?